BitongJam/JMOBugetingApp/README.md

+#JMO Budgeting App
-# Personal Finance Tracker App
+## Personal Finance Tracker App

 ## Description
 This is a personal finance tracker app built with React Native and Firebase.
 It helps users manage their income, expenses, budgets, and debts efficiently.
 The app supports offline functionality using AsyncStorage.